 The specific plugin you've suggested can only be operated by the super administrator on a WordPress Multisite network.
 So, out of the box, it's not a user-facing, self-service tool.
 I assume that you're thinking more about such a self-service tool.
 Is that correct?

 It's possible that we could use some of the back-end logic of a tool like ns-cloner-site-copier to build a self-service tool, but we'd almost certainly need to build our own front-end.
 We'd need to decide how to integrate this front-end into our existing tools.
 For example, should existing sites have a Dashboard option along the lines of "clone this site to a new site"?
 Or should there be some sort of select option during the new site creation process that allows you to select a clone source from your sites?
 Or perhaps we interface with the group creation process, since at least some sites are linked to groups?
 Having a better sense of the intended use case(s) for this feature will help us get a better handle on how this might work.

-#3 Updated by Luke Waltzer over 1 year ago
+#3 Updated by Luke Waltzer almost 2 years ago

 I don't anticipate usage being so heavy yet as to justify building our own front end.
 Primarily thinking about faculty members who have selected themes, plugins, and structured ia and menus being able to duplicate this to fresh spaces.

 I'd be happy to manage the cloning process, if you feel it's safe to roll out.
 Alternatively, perhaps we can scope out a new role for members of the Community Team with some Super Admin features that might allow use of a tool like this (and also facilitate some of the user management requests that occasionally come in).

 #4 Updated by Boone Gorges about 2 years ago